 The Salvation God Prepared for Man in the Age of Grace

 Toward the end of the Age of Law, man was becoming more and more degenerate and they were no longer keeping the laws and commandments.
 They did many things which offended God, such as engaging in idolatry and adultery, devising evil schemes, deceiving and cheating, stealing and robbing, embezzling money, etc., and even sacrificing to God lame and blind doves, cows and sheep, and so God abhorred them.
 As Jeremiah 14:10 says, “Thus said Jehovah to this people, Thus have they loved to wander, they have not refrained their feet, therefore Jehovah does not accept them; he will now remember their iniquity, and visit their sins.”

-And yet God didn’t have the heart to have all of mankind sentenced to death by His laws, and so He incarnated as the Son of man—the—once again opening a way for mankind, bringing the Age of Law to an end and ushering in the work of redemption in the Age of Grace.
+And yet God didn’t have the heart to have all of mankind sentenced to death by His laws, and so He incarnated as the—the —once again opening a way for mankind, bringing the Age of Law to an end and ushering in the work of redemption in the Age of Grace.
 The Lord Jesus preached His gospel everywhere He went, healing the sick and casting out demons, bestowing an abundance of grace on man and forgiving them their sins.
 So that man’s sins could be utterly absolved, the Lord Jesus was crucified upon the cross, thus becoming man’s eternal sin offering and completing the work of redemption in the Age of Grace.
 If we accepted the Lord Jesus’ salvation, prayed to His name and confessed and repented our sins to Him, our sins could then be absolved, and we were no longer to be condemned or sentenced to death for having offended the laws.
 This was the salvation God prepared for man in the Age of Grace.